philcockfield/create-tmpl/README.md

 ### Composition (add source files)
 A template is composed of one or more file locations consisting of a directory and an optional [glob](https://en.wikipedia.org/wiki/Glob_(programming)) pattern (default is `**`, everything).

-Template files that are added later with the same paths will override earlier paths.
-Use this capability to create base template folders and then compose together more specialised templates that incrementally expand and alter the base set of files.

 ```typescript
 import { template } from 'create-tmpl'